Wonderful asymptotics of matrix coefficient D-modules: Introduction

 \subsection{Acknowledgments}

 We would like to acknowledge and thank David Nadler, whose ideas heavily influenced our work.
 This paper grew out of discussions with David Nadler, Jonathan Block, and Nigel Higson as part of the SQuaRE ``The Baum--Connes conjecture and geometric representation theory'' at the American Institute of Mathematics, whose support we are grateful for.
 In particular we would like to thank Nigel Higson for introducing us to the theory of asymptotics of matrix coefficients and related aspects of harmonic analysis on real groups.
-We would also like to thank Sam Gunningham and Gwyn Bellamy for several enlightening conversations.
+We would also like to thank Gwyn Bellamy, Sam Gunningham, and Quoc P. Ho for numerous enlightening conversations, and an anonymous reviewer for a close reading and detailed feedback.
 DBZ would like to acknowledge the National Science Foundation for its support through individual grants DMS-1103525 and DMS-1705110.
 IG is grateful for the support of the Advanced Grant ``Arithmetic and Physics of Higgs moduli spaces'' No.\ 320593 of the European Research Council.